Last weekend, my friends and I finally explored Alibijaban Island, a destination we had been wanting to visit for a long time.

 Our journey began in Sta.
-Elena, where we conducted a recon for our outreach group, Trails to Empower Kids.
-Departing Sta.
-Elena in the late afternoon, we opted for the Buenavista - San Narciso - San Andres Road.
-Despite the shorter distance, this decision proved challenging due to the rough roads.
-By midnight, we decided to halt our journey and spend the night in San Narciso.
+Elena, where we conducted a reconnaissance for our outreach group, Trails to Empower Kids.
+We left Sta.
+Elena in the late afternoon and chose to take the Buenavista-San Narciso-San Andres Road.
+Although it was a shorter route, the rough roads made it a challenging choice.

 We also decided to extend our stay from just an afternoon to an overnight experience, as we were all craving the simplicity of beach camping.
 Renting the boat cost us P 1,050.00, which included a guided tour of the island.